CiscoDevNet/terraform-provider-intersight/website/docs/r/os_configuration_file.html.markdown

 * `account_moid`:(string)(Computed) The Account ID for this managed object.
 * `ancestors`:(Array)(Computed) An array of relationships to moBaseMo resources.
 This complex property has following sub-properties:
-  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
-  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `catalog`:(HashMap) - A reference to a osCatalog resource.When the $expand query parameter is specified, the referenced resource is returned inline.
 This complex property has following sub-properties:
-  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
-  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `create_time`:(string)(Computed) The time when this managed object was created.
 * `description`:(string) Description of the OS ConfigurationFile.
 * `distributions`:(Array) An array of relationships to hclOperatingSystem resources.
 This complex property has following sub-properties:
-  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
+  + `moid`:(string) The Moid of the referenced REST resource.
   + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
-  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
+  + `selector`:(string) An OData $filter expression which describes the REST resource to be referenced.
 This field maybe set instead of 'moid' by clients.1.
 If 'moid' is set this field is ignored.1.
 If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.
 * `file_content`:(string) The content of the entire configuration file is stored as value.
 The contentcan either be a static file content or a template content.The template is expected to conform to the golang template syntax.
 The valuesfrom os.Answers properties will be used to populate this template.
 * `internal`:(bool) The internal flag is set to true when configuration file is uploaded from OS Install wizard.
 Internal Configuration files will not be displayed in Answer Management Page.